Tarragon, also known as Estragon, is a perennial herb that you may be surprised to learn is part of the Sunflower family.

 For best results, select a young stem and cut a length of around five or six inches.
 Remove the leaves from the bottom third.
 The stem can then be placed in moist potting soil after being dipped in rooting hormone.

 Being a perennial herb, French Tarragon can be harvested up until the end of the summer (usually May through to the end of August).
-You just need to make sure you stop picking leaves at least a month before the first frosts are due to arrive.

 Being Grown in Containers